What is Japanese fabric... what to sew with it?

 2. tops

-All camisoles like the Ségur from Little Cozy world, blouses like the Adrienne or Hermes shirt from Iam Patterns, blouses with structure like the violette from Maison Fauve
+All camisoles like the Ségur from Little Cozy world, blouses like the Adrienne or Hermes shirt from Iam Patterns, blouses with structure like the Violette from Maison Fauve

 3. pants and shorts